tharun-rs/medic-data-sharing/README.md

+Here’s an updated version of your `README.md` with the added testing commands for running tests in the Docker container:

+---

 # Medical Data Sharing

 This project implements a blockchain-based edge computing and IPFS framework for secure and efficient medical data storage.
-It uses Docker Compose to easily spin up and manage the necessary services, including MongoDB, IPFS nodes, edge nodes and mongodb instances required for the framework.
+It uses Docker Compose to easily spin up and manage the necessary services, including MongoDB, IPFS nodes, edge nodes, and MongoDB instances required for the framework.

 ## Table of Contents